-Death of Napier man Mathew Kyte was preventable, coroner finds
+Napier man Matthew Kyte's death the worst drink-driving case coroner has seen

-The death of an intoxicated Napier motorist who died of asphixation after his car crashed was the worst such case a coroner had seen in 30 years.
+The death of an intoxicated Napier motorist who died of asphixiation after his car crashed was the worst case a coroner had seen in 30 years.

-Mathew William Kyte was five times over the legal alcohol limit when he lost control of his vehicle at about 4.09am in Lamason Street, Greenmeadows on September 16, Coroner Tim Scott said in findings released today.
+Matthew William Kyte was five times over the legal alcohol limit when he lost control of his vehicle at about 4.09am in Lamason Street, Greenmeadows on September 16, Coroner Tim Scott said in findings released today.

-His car crashed into a tree and landed on its roof.
+The father of six's car crashed into a tree, with the vehicle landing on its roof.

-A post-mortem undertaken by Dr Kate White at Palmerston North Hospital found there was a blood alcohol content of 246 milligrams.
-The legal limit is 50mcg.
+A post-mortem undertaken by Dr Kate White at Palmerston North Hospital found there was a blood alcohol content of 246 milligrams of alcohol per 100 millilitres of blood.
+The legal limit is 50mg.

 She determined the cause of death was positional asphyxia due to the "abnormal position of the body, or part of the body, such that breathing is impaired".

-She said contributory factors were acute intoxication and head injury.
+She said contributing factors were acute intoxication and a head injury.

 Coroner Scott said during his more than 30 years in practice, he struggled to recall "any example of driving which even came close to what I have encountered here".